 For nearly 200 years this site was home to Warwick’s medieval Guilds but during the reign of Queen Elizabeth I the buildings became, under the patronage of Robert Dudley, Earl of Leicester, a place of retirement for old soldiers who had fought in the Elizabethan era wars.
 These soldiers are known as the Brethren and with the Master, still live within the walls of the building.

-Today the Hospital is run by the Master, a retired officer of the Armed Forces and eight ex-servicemen and their wives, who are provided with flats in return for their past services to their country and in return they also act as guides to visitors, often in ceremonial uniform.
+Today the Hospital is run by the Master, a retired officer of the Armed Forces and eight ex-servicemen and their wives or husbands, who are provided with flats in return for their past services to their country and in return they also act as guides to visitors, often in ceremonial uniform.
 The Master and Brethren are a living legacy of almost 450 years of history!
 Every morning the Brethren meet in St James Chapel and pray together the words written by their founder Robert Dudley.

 There is so much history and information to absorb I found the opportunity to sit out in the gardens a real delight.
 The gardens are well cared for and maintained.
 I particularly liked the raised balcony and summer house at the far end of the Masters Garden.
 From this high vantage point I could look out across the whole of the gardens.